axibase/atsd/administration/server-properties.md

 ![](./images/settings-server-properties.png)

-Properties are grouped into multiple tables.
-Each parameter has a tooltip which describes the setting.
-Tooltips appear on mouseover.
+Properties are grouped into multiple section.
+Each property has a tooltip which describes the setting.

 ![](./images/tooltip.png)